yinrouni/System/Assignment1_ShellScript_Assembly/part1/Readme.md

   * (Please indicate in your submission at the top if these tutorials can be shared on our piazza board)
   * (The very brief tutorial example I gave would probably earn a C- at best :) Go beyond!)

-* Note: Your code **must** run on the CCIS machines.
+* Note: Your code **must** run on the Khoury machines.
 That is where you should test it, and this is where we grade it!
 * Note: You must also commit any additional files into your repository so we can test your code.
   * Points will be lost if you forget!